bertinahan/TexasHoldem/README.md

  ### One Pair

- -If two or more players hold a single pair, then highest pair wins.
+ - If two or more players hold a single pair, then highest pair wins.
 If the pairs are of the same value, the highest kicker card determines the winner.
  A second and even third kicker can be used if necessary.

  ### High Card

- When no player has even a pair, then the highest card wins.
+ - When no player has even a pair, then the highest card wins.
 When both players have identical high cards, the next highest card wins, and so on until five cards have been used.
 In the unusual circumstance that two players hold the identical five cards, the pot would be split.